iechor/docs/content/engine/security/trust/_index.md

 ![Trust view](images/trust_view.png)

-To the consumer who has not enabled DCT, nothing about how they work with Docker images changes.
+To the consumer who has not enabled DCT, nothing about how they work with iEchor images changes.
 Every image is visible regardless of whether it is signed or not.

-### Docker Content Trust Keys
+### iEchor Content Trust Keys

 Trust for an image tag is managed through the use of signing keys.
 A key set is created when an operation using DCT is first invoked.
 A key set consists